erinmc/JNUC2024Sessions/readme.md

 10:15 AM - 11:00 AM CDT

 Bring your own Mac!
 In this lab, you have a hands-on experience on how to construct a Unified Log Filter to parse relevant information.
 Next, you'll use that filter to create both an Analytic and a Unified Logging Filter in Jamf Protect for macOS.

+##Exploring Serialized Data Formats for Fun and Profit

+October 03, 2024 | 09:00 CDT
+There are many serialized data formats, but three of them, XML, PLIST and JSON, stand out against the background when managing Apple operating systems.
+In this session, we will explore these formats, from their simple specifications to more complex examples, helping to build up our mental models.
+We will also compare their similarities and differences and get to know the tooling that comes preinstalled on our Macs, using them to manipulate and extract data from these formats.